 3. Understand the Customer Decision-Making Process

-Understand what makes customers decide to buy a product or service, and then discover why they would decide to buy from you.
+Understand what makes customers decide to buy a product or service, and then discover why they would choose to buy from you.
 The important thing here is understanding the problem you are solving for them and how to help them in that decision journey.
 You will notice that some customers use an extended decision-making process, but others use low levels of involvement to make limited, nominal, or spontaneous decisions.
 It all depends on your business and what you sell.
 If it's a consumer item that is a low price point, your timeframe will be shorter.
 If you are selling B2B software, it's likely longer due to the number of people involved.
-Most customer decisions follow a basic pattern while involved in a particular situation that could result in a sale.
-This is called the Decision-Making Process, and the following is an example from HubSpot that outlines this as well.
+Most customer decisions follow a basic pattern while engaged in a particular situation resulting in a sale called the Decision-Making Process.
+The following is an example that outlines the process.

 - They recognize a problem.